-Survivor well-being and recovery remains long-term priority of Santa Marta Group
+Survivor well-being key priority of Santa Marta Group

 Kevin Hyland OBE, Special Adviser to the Santa Marta Group, gave a virtual presentation to a Caritas India pandemic webinar that focused on the ‘Impact of Covid-19 on Trafficking in Persons’.
 It was held online on 15 June 2020.

 Mr Hyland, in giving the keynote address, reiterated the Santa Marta Group’s priorities – facilitating an engaged network for change and the proper implementation of existing laws to ensure perpetrators are brought to justice:

 “The 40 million people across the world who are victims of this serious crime do not suffer one-off incidents, exploitation is endured daily for weeks, months, years or even for a lifetime.

 “Those who commit these crimes must face justice, as without justice they will be unable to show remorse to those whom they have violated.”

 Hyland also stressed that during these COVID-19 times of heightened uncertainty and anxiety, international partnerships were key to combating human trafficking and modern slavery:

 “To work collaboratively between state and civil society takes great trust on both sides, and Santa Marta Group focuses the priority on the well-being and long-term, lifetime recovery of the victim.